Sam FS Chin

 Sam F.S.
 Chin (Chin Fan Siong, 曾帆祥, born August 1, 1954) is the Grandmaster and Gatekeeper of the martial art called I Liq Chuan, and also known as "the Martial Art of Awareness".
-Chin developed the grading system for this system.
+Sam Chin developed the grading system and the pedagogical method known as Zhong Xin Dao.

 Martial arts career

 Chin was trained since childhood by his father, Chin Lik Keong, founder of I Liq Chuan, and in 1978, he won the state heavy weight kickboxing championships of Selangor (Malaysia).